1. A Challenging Project

 Note that the explanatory text below includes references to reputable scientific journals and the websites and presentations of internationally respected scientists that provide solid background support for each of the points presented.

-PROJECTS REQUIRING COORDINATED PLANNING
+MULTI-LEVEL PROJECTS REQUIRING COORDINATED PLANNING

 The smallest components of the atom will require a set of properties that will enable it to function as a building block for other, larger components.